ZSaberLv0/ZFVimJob/README.md

       'onExit' : 'optional, func(groupJobStatus, exitCode)',
       'jobOutputDelay' : 'optional, default is g:ZFJobOutputDelay',
-      'jobOutputLimit' : 'optional, max line of jobOutput that would be stored in jobStatus, default is 2000', 'jobLogEnable' : 'optional, when on, jobLog would be recorded, for debug use only', 'jobEncoding' : 'optional, if supplied, would use as default value for child ZFJobStart', 'jobTimeout' : 'optional, if supplied, would use as default value for child ZFJobStart', 'jobFallback' : 'optional, if supplied, would use as default value for child ZFJobStart',
+      'jobOutputLimit' : 'optional, max line of jobOutput that would be stored in jobStatus, default is 2000', 'jobEncoding' : 'optional, if supplied, would use as default value for child ZFJobStart', 'jobTimeout' : 'optional, if supplied, would use as default value for child ZFJobStart', 'jobFallback' : 'optional, if supplied, would use as default value for child ZFJobStart',